oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 We also compared the results with the Data Analysis tool by doing manual analysis, illustrating the value of automated insights.

 Now all the assigned tasks have been completed successfully.

+You may now **proceed to the next lab**.

 ## Acknowledgements